renatosaksanni/fastchacha20/README.md

 - [Additional Resources](#additional-resources)
 - [Shortcuts and Tips](#shortcuts-and-tips)

----

 ## Features

-- **Optimized Encryption:** Uses various techniques to speed up ChaCha20-Poly1305 encryption and decryption.
-- **Parallel Processing:** Splits data into chunks and processes them concurrently using goroutines.
+- **Parallel Encryption and Decryption**: Splits data into chunks and processes them concurrently using goroutines.
-- **Easy Integration:** Simple API that's easy to plug into your projects.
+- **Simple API**: Easy-to-use interface for integrating into your projects.
-- **High Security:** Follows best cryptographic practices to keep your data safe.
+- **High Security**: Adheres to cryptographic best practices to ensure data safety.

----

-## Why FastChaCha20 is Faster

-### 1. Parallel Processing with Goroutines
+## Parallel Processing with Goroutines

-**What's Going On:**

 - **Chunking Data:** Your data gets chopped into smaller pieces (like 64KB each).
 - **Concurrent Encryption:** Each chunk gets encrypted or decrypted at the same time using Go's goroutines, which are lightweight threads.
 - **Managing Goroutines:** Uses `sync.WaitGroup` and semaphores to keep things organized and prevent overloading your CPU.

-**Why It's Faster:**

-- **Full CPU Utilization:** By processing multiple chunks simultaneously, all CPU cores are used efficiently.
-- **Less Total Time:** Encrypting chunks in parallel reduces the overall time compared to processing them one after another.

-### 2. Optimized Memory Usage

-**What's Going On:**

-- **Preallocated Buffers:** Allocates memory for plaintext and ciphertext ahead of time to avoid delays during encryption.
-- **Zero-Copy Techniques:** Processes data directly without unnecessary copying, which speeds things up.

-**Why It's Faster:**

-- **Reduced Garbage Collection:** Fewer memory allocations mean less work for Go's garbage collector.
-- **Better Cache Performance:** Working with preallocated memory improves CPU cache efficiency.

-### 3. Mathematical Explanations
+## Mathematical Explanations

 **ChaCha20 Algorithm Basics:**